This mouthwatering Kale and Brussels Sprout Salad with Maple Vinaigrette is the perfect combination of sweet and savory flavors!

 - Kale Quinoa Salad with Roasted Sweet Potatoes

-- Winter Kale Salad with Freekeh and Roasted Vegetables
+- Winter Kale Salad

 - Kale Pasta Salad with Creamy Lemon Basil Dressing